 The Baie-Comeau location combines all the elements that enable Canadian metals to truly implement its integration model:

-The use of electric arc furnaces will reduce the amount of silicon oxide contained in the quartz ore.
+The use of electric arc furnace will reduce the amount of silicon oxide contained in the quartz ore.

-Three products will emerge from this production: silicon, granules of 10 to 100mm in diameter; Silica fume, a co-product used as an additive in concrete; and slag, a co-product used for manganese alloys.
+Three products will emerge from this production: silicon, size of 10 to 100mm ; Silica fume, a co-product used as an additive in concrete; and slag, a co-product used for manganese alloys.

-The Baie-Comeau factory will produce 50,000 tons of silicon alloy and 24,000 tons of silica smoke per year.
+The Si Baie-Comeau plant will produce 18,000 tons of silicon and Approx. 4,000 tons of silica fume per year.

-The main clients will be producers of aluminum-silicon alloys, silicon materials and silicon for photovoltaic applications (solar energy).
+The main clients will be producers of aluminum-silicon alloys, silicone materials and silicon for photovoltaic applications (solar energy).

 Right now, the world’s aluminum market accounts for nearly 50% of the silicon market.
 In 10 years, photovoltaic applications will become the primary market.